patchfx/astar/README.md

 # Astar

-Pathfinding library using the astar algorithm
+Pathfinding library using the astar algorithm, supports manhhaten and euclidean distance heuristics.

 ## Installation